aembke/fred.rs/docs/README.md

 Fred was originally written to address a gap in the Redis + Rust ecosystem in 2016.
 At the time there was no module offering tokio-core 0.1 + futures 0.1 compatability, so fred grew into that space.
 As of writing there have been 8 major releases, largely just trying to keep in sync with big changes in the Rust language or ecosystem.
 This library predates even `impl Trait`, and the language has come a long ways since then.

-Many of the design decisions described in these documents come from this one original use case.
-Broadly summarized:
+Many of the design decisions described in these documents come from this use case.
+Loosely summarized:

-* The app functions as a web or RPC server with an HTTP, gRPC, or AMQP interface on Tokio.
+* My application functions as a web or RPC server with an HTTP, gRPC, or AMQP interface on a mostly Tokio-based stack.
-* The application is highly concurrent, can run on large VMs, and uses Redis a lot.
+* My application is highly concurrent, may run on large VMs, and uses Redis a lot.
 Ideally the client would support highly concurrent use cases in an efficient way.
 * I'm using a clustered Redis deployment on ElastiCache in production, a clustered deployment in Kubernetes in lower environments, and a centralized deployment when developing locally.
-This effectively means I don't want my application code coupled to the Redis deployment model.
+This effectively means I don't want most of my application code coupled to the Redis deployment model.
 However, there are some cases where this is unavoidable, so I'd like the option do my own connection or server management if necessary.
 * I may switch Redis vendors or deployment models at any time.
-This can have a huge impact on network performance and reliability, and effectively means the client must handle all forms of reverse proxy or connection management shenanigans.
+This can have a huge impact on network performance and reliability, and effectively means the client must handle many forms of reverse proxy or connection management shenanigans.
 The reconnection logic must work reliably.
 * In production big clustered deployments may scale horizontally at any time.
-This should never cause downtime or end user errors, but it's ok if it causes minor delays.
-I'd rather not have to handle all this in the app code.
+This should not cause downtime or end user errors, but it's ok if it causes minor delays.
+Ideally the client would handle this gracefully.
 * I usually want the client to retry things (within reason) before reporting an error.
-I'd like configuration options to disable or tune all aspects of this retry process.
+Configuration options to selectively disable or tune this would be nice.
 * I need full control over the TLS configuration process.

 If this list overlaps with your use case then `fred` may be a good option.
 Many of these aren't hard requirements, but the higher level common interfaces were designed with this list in mind.